 Containerised OpenStack Services

-Containers are lightweight compared to Virtual Machines and leads to efficient resource utilization.
-Kubernetes auto manages scaling, recovery from failures, etc. Thus, it is recommended that the OpenStack services be containerized for resiliency and resource efficiency.
+Containers are lightweight compared to Virtual Machines and leads to efficient resource utilisation.
+Kubernetes auto manages scaling, recovery from failures, etc. Thus, it is recommended that the OpenStack services be containerised for resiliency and resource efficiency.

 In section 3, Figure 2 shows a high level Virtualised OpenStack services topology.
-The containerized OpenStack services topology version is shown in Figure 10.
+The containerised OpenStack services topology version is shown in Figure 10.

 Containerised OpenStack Services Topology.